winterfreddy/dino-dash/README.md

 ### Rendering the dinosaur and the lava hole at the same time

 The challenge here was trying to render both the dinosaur and the moving lava hole at the same time.
-The first implementation was to have the dinosaur sprite animation working.
+The first step was to have the dinosaur sprite animation working.
 Then the next step was wondering how to have the moving lava hole object animation.
 I considered two ways: one was to draw another canvas that overlaps the dinosaur sprite canvas so it would look more seamless and the other way was to utilize the same canvas and have another context variable to keep track of the moving lava hole object.
-I decided to go with the latter to keep my code streamlined and have less repitition of similar code.
+I decided to go with the latter to keep my code streamlined and have less repetition of similar code.
 The redacted code snippet (from updateFrame() in [dinosaur.js](https://github.com/winterfreddy/dino-dash/blob/master/src/dinosaur.js)) below shows the simplification of code that makes the animation of the lava hole object and dinosaur animation work well (note: variable x refers to dinosaur x coordinate position and variable x2 refers to the moving lava hole object x coordinate position).

 ``` javascript
 function updateFrame() {